-Results from the 2016 International Schools Assessment, the annual test which measures Year 4-6 academic performance around the world, show ICS students exceeding averages across all subjects.
+Results from the 2017 International Schools Assessment (ISA), the annual international test which measures Year 4-6 academic performance around the world, show ICS students performing exceedingly well across all subjects.

 Over 40,000 students from more than 40 countries took part in the two-day assessment, which tests students’ general abilities in reading, writing and mathematics.